Elaine Welteroth is a gem to the culture--for reasons that surpass what we can physically imagine.

 She moved cross country to Los Angeles and purchased a bomb home during the pandemic.

-She shared with Elle:
+She tells Elle:

 "I couldn't have asked for a better backdrop than Brooklyn."